Media / Press Room

 All news media vehicles, except "live" broadcast trucks, must park in the airport's parking garages.
 Up to five free parking cards are available per media outlet by written request submitted to the Public Information Office.
 Parking cards are for use by media covering a story at Sky Harbor.
 They may not be used for overnight parking.

-"Live" broadcast truck parking is permitted at the far west end of Terminal 2 in the designated media parking area.
-There is also live truck parking next to Terminal 4 on the west side of the terminal.
-To get to this area, if you are entering the airport from the west (heading eastbound), you should go past Terminal 4 and take the turnaround in order to head westbound.
+"Live" broadcast truck parking is permitted next to Terminal 4 on the west side of the terminal.
+To get to this area, if you are entering the airport heading eastbound, drive past Terminal 4 and take the turnaround in order to head westbound.
 If you are entering the airport from the east, continue heading westbound.
 Stay in the inner curb lane heading westbound until you pass Terminal 4.
 Continue to stay to the right as you pass under the terminal building.
 You will pass the Terminal parking exit booths on your right.
 Look for a sign that says Media Parking in red.
 Turn right into the lot.
 The parking spaces are in the northwest corner of the lot.

 See a map of our designated media parking areas.